Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 The road gets narrower close to the parking entrance but that’s because when the parking area is full, people leave the car on the road itself.
 You can avoid this by either arriving very early or later in the afternoon.

-Second, the real reason why driving this 8 km can take you so long is not the size of the road, but its conditions which I’ll discuss in a moment.
+Second, the real reason why driving this 8 km can take you so long is not the size of the road but its conditions, which I’ll discuss in a moment.

-Most tourists drive a rental car because they want to avoid damage to the tires (not normally covered by the insurance).
 However, most car rental companies will warn you that if you take the road to Balos, your car won’t be insured.
-Apparently, tourists don’t care much, because everyone goes to Balos with a rental car!
+Tourists don’t care much, because everyone goes to Balos with a rental car!

 The same goes for the locals driving their cars…. who wants a broken suspension?
-That’s the main reason why the trip tends to feel long, it’s a slow drive.
+That’s the main reason why the trip tends to feel long.
+It’s a slow drive.

 balos beach